openml/server-api/docs/contributing/contributing.md

 The `not slow` is only needed if a slow test would be included in your test selection.
 In many cases, you might prefer to only run the specific tests (or test modules) that you are working on and excluding it through markers may be unnecessary.
 Examples:

- - `docker exec openml-python-rest-api python -m pytest tests -m "not php_api and not slow"`, here the test selection is made primarily through markers.
+ - `docker compose exec python-api python -m pytest tests -m "not php_api and not slow"`, here the test selection is made primarily through markers.
 This command takes a few seconds.
- - `docker exec openml-python-rest-api python -m pytest tests/routers/openml/dataset_tag_test.py`, here the test selection is made through specifying the file with tests.
+ - `docker compose exec python-api python -m pytest tests/routers/openml/dataset_tag_test.py`, here the test selection is made through specifying the file with tests.
 Since this test file naturally includes neither migration tests (in `tests/routers/openml/migration`) nor the slow test (at `tests/routers/openml/datasets_list_datasets_test.py`), excluding tests through markers is unnecessary.
 This command takes a few seconds.

 You don't always need every container, often just having a database and the Python-based